aliceriot/tmux_workshop/tmux_workshop.md

 One of the coolest features of tmux is that we can 'detach' from a running tmux session, and it will continue to run in our absense.
-To detach we do `prefix-D`, which means hit prefix, release the keys, and then type `shift-D`.
+To detach we do `prefix-d`, which means hit prefix, release the keys, and then type `d`.
 Cool!
 This is sort of like using `C-z` to suspend Vim, but we could be suspending a whole number of virtual terminals.
 Nifty!

 On a related note we can get a list of running tmux sessions by doing: